Macedonian Ruins

 Of Covenants and Favour

-It is paramount that we include the issue of covenant as we unwrap this topic since God uses covenants as His contract to interact with man.
+We must include the issue of covenant as we unwrap this topic since God uses covenants as His contract to interact with man.

-The American Heritage Dictionary defines a covenant as, “A contract.”4
+The American Heritage Dictionary defines a covenant as “A contract.”4

 God obligated himself, by an everlasting covenant—a contract, to Israel for as long as she fulfils the “if/then” clause.